hri-group/Utility-Scripts/README.md

 # Matlab-Utility
-Random utility scripts wrriten in Matlab
+Random utility scripts written in Matlab

+## Video To Gif
+Convert a video to a gif - useful for adding to HRI slides